-40. Significant risk factors related to the Cash Flow Forecast include:
+- 30. Significant risk factors related to the Cash Flow Forecast include: - a.

-- a.
 As set out elsewhere, demand for mink pelts in 2020 was at historic lows due to several factors, particularly the Covid-19 pandemic.
 For this reason, the volume of mink pelts sold in 2020 was far less than in prior years.
-Although auctions held between December 2020 and June 2021 have been promising, both in terms of volumes sold and prices realized, there is still a great deal of uncertainty in the mink market, and globally, as a result of the Covid-19 pandemic and no guarantee that recent gains will be sustained over the longer term.
-As noted herein, September 2021 auction results for NAFA financed consignors are not yet known to NAFA; - b.
-Although a level of recoveries and expenses are included in the Cash Flow Forecast, certain assets may require significant time, effort and cost to recover amounts that are currently payable to NAFA; and - c.
-Notwithstanding certain settlements have been executed between NAFA and certain of its borrowers, it is not certain that such counterparties will perform or continue to perform their obligations under the settlement agreements.
+Auctions held between December 2020 and June 2021 were promising, both in terms of volumes sold and prices realized, while auctions held in the September and December 2021 were far less successful.
+There is still a great deal of uncertainty in the mink market, and globally, as a result of the Covid-19 pandemic including the impact of the Omicron variant and therefore there is risk that the gains seen in 2021 will not be sustained over the longer term; - Although a level of recoveries and expenses are included in the Cash Flow Forecast, certain assets may require significant time, effort and cost to recover amounts that are currently payable to NAFA; and c.
+Notwithstanding that settlements have been executed between NAFA and certain of its borrowers, it is not certain that such counterparties will perform or continue to perform their obligations under the settlement agreements.

-APPROVAL OF THE MONITOR'S AND ITS COUNSEL'S ACTIVITIES
+APPROVAL OF THE MONITOR AND ITS COUNSEL'S ACTIVITIES AND FEES

-41. The Monitor's previous reports and the Monitor's and its counsel's activities and conduct have been approved by the Court several times throughout these CCAA Proceedings.
-The Monitor's Pre-filing Report and First Report, and the activities described therein, were approved by the Court on November 28, 2019.
+- 31. The Monitor's Pre-filing Report and First Report, and the activities described therein, were approved by the Court on November 28, 2019.
 The Monitor's Second Report and the activities described therein were approved by the Court on January 30, 2020.
-The Monitor's Third Report and Fourth Report, and the activities contained therein, were approved by the Court on August 26, 2020.
-The Monitor's Fifth Report and Sixth Report and the activities contained therein were approved by the Court on April 7, 2021.

-42. NAFA is currently seeking approval of the Monitor's Seventh Report and the activities described herein.
-The Monitor supports NAFA's request to have its Seventh Report, including the related activities and conduct detailed herein, approved.
+The Monitor's Third Report and Fourth Report, and the activities described therein, were approved by the Court on August 26, 2020.
+The Monitor's Fifth Report and Sixth Report, and the activities described therein were approved by the Court on April 7, 2021. - 32.
+NAFA is currently seeking approval of the Monitor's Seventh Report and this Eighth Report and the activities described herein.
+The Eighth Report describes the activities of the Monitor and its counsel since the date of its Seventh Report, being September 27, 2021, to the date of the Seventh Report.
+The Seventh Report contains a summary of the Monitor's activities from the date of the Fifth Report, being November 3, 2020, and is attached (without appendices) as Appendix "C". - 33.
+The Monitor supports NAFA's request to have its Seventh Report and Eighth Report, including the related activities and conduct detailed therein, approved.